-- Independent body or unit responsible for drought management - Standard management approach - Regional sharing of drought information - Drought projection - The Drought National Action Plan (NAP) is still a new document that requires an effective awareness program and a resource mobilization strategy.
+- ❖ No independent body or unit responsible for drought management - ❖ No standard management approach - ❖ No regional sharing of drought information - ❖ No drought projection - No drought management system.
+There is only a strategy and the ministries are not obliged to include its recommendations in their plans. - The Drought National Action Plan (NAP) is still a new document that requires an effective awareness program and a resource mobilization strategy.
 It can be considered as a framework for action at the country level.
-A precise reference was made to it in the National Agenda. - The link between desertification and poverty is missing. - Monitoring and early warning or monitoring systems. - Mitigation plan.

-- Impact assessment (link between desertification, and migration and conflicts). - The Steering committee meets every 3 months.
+A precise reference was made to it in the National Agenda. - ❖ The link between desertification and poverty is missing. - ❖ No database for drought data collection on national scale. - ❖ No early warning or monitoring systems. - No Mitigation plan. - ❖ No link between desertification, and migration and conflicts. - ❖ The Steering committee meets every 3 months.
 Members are absent frequently and the meeting's agenda items are not met within a timely fashion. - The involved ministries and organizations do not include the actions stated in the NAP in their plans or projects.
 In each ministry, there is no unit specialized and responsible for drought issues, rather the responsibilities are scattered between various sections. - The ministry of environment's role is limited to calling meetings and updating strategies and policies concerning drought.
-There is a need to expand this role in order to establish coordinate between various ministries so that the drought action plans are included in the ministries plans and projects.
+There is a need to expand this role in order to establish coordinate between various ministries so that the drought action plans are included in the ministries plans and projects. - ❖ The members in the steering committee changes frequently, which affects the follow up and understanding of the agreed upon issues. - ❖ The Metrological department is not a member of the steering committee.